Dodge Power Wagon

 If a view of one of these doesn't stir a few memories,

 nothing will.
-What you see here is a Dodge Power wagon vintage
+What you see here is a Dodge Power wagon

-Power Wagons were 4-wheeling.
-Never a vehicle for the Mrs. to
+4-wheeling, Dodge Power Wagons were 4-wheeling.
+Never a

-buzz down to Safeway with, these things are just ugly.
-What you
+vehicle for the Mrs. to buzz down to Safeway with, these

-did not do with one of these things is high speed 4-wheeling.
+things are just ugly.
+What you did not do with one of these

-They were powered by the classic 230 Cu.
+classic 230 Cu.
 In.
 Dodge flathead 6.
+If it had a wet dew

-If it had a wet dew around the sparkplugs, it didn't run.
+around the sparkplugs, it didn't run.
+There are few

-one of these things would go plenty of places that no man would
+these things would go plenty of places that no man would

 consider trying to ride a horse or even walking.
 Mud chains

-were, of course, a necessity, (the cross bars are extra large)
+were, of course, a necessity, (the cross bars are extra

-thing was so heavy that it would only pull itself in heavy snow
+because this thing was so heavy that it would only pull

-or deep mud in "low and under", but if slogging
+itself in heavy snow or deep mud in "low and

-through would do it, it did it.
-No 4X4 pickup has ever been
+it.
+No 4X4 pickup has ever been made that was tougher than

-made that was tougher than this thing but when the neighbor
+this thing but when the neighbor wanted to buy it for a few

-wanted to buy it for a few hundred dollars, it was outta
+hundred dollars, it was outta here.

 Dodge WC-53 Carry All